-Please remember to bring a GPS watch to every run.
+Please remember to bring a GPS watch or Stopwatch to every run.

 We have a key bag for your car keys and will look after these for you during the session.
 Any other gear that you bring is your responsibility, we haven't had anything go missing yet (touch wood!) but just so you are aware.